phlipse/spdyn/README.md

 # copy service and timer file to systemd folder
 $ sudo cp spdyn.service spdyn.timer /etc/systemd/system/

-# token is sensitive information and should only be accessible by root
+# token is a sensitive information and should only be accessible by root
 $ sudo chmod 600 /etc/systemd/system/spdyn.*

 # enable timer